(Editor’s Note: This post was originally published in April 2017 and has recently been updated for accuracy and clarity)

 Some headphones will disconnect from phone apps if the user stays silent for too long, and others will refuse to be recognized by certain operating systems.
 Sound distortion and one-way audio can occur when a headset microphone picks up the incoming audio.
 Most VoIP providers will recommend a professional-grade option they know will work with their software (Aircall’s go-to is the Jabra Evolve 40).

 This guide isn’t exhaustive, and VoIP issues are sometimes difficult to replicate, diagnose, and fix.
-At Aircall, we want each and every one of our users to have an easy time using Aircall, which is why we’re always trying to improve.
-If you’re encountering an issue we didn’t detail, feel free to check out our FAQ or reach out to our support team, firstname.lastname@example.org.
+At Aircall, we want each and every one of our users to have an easy time using our VoIP service, which is why we’re always trying to improve.